Description about topics

 Patient history

-It can also help prevent the onset of certain health problems.
-For example, if you have a family history of diabetes, your doctor will know to look closely for prediabetes.
-Or, your practitioner may order tests or screenings if you have a higher risk for a certain type of chronic complications.
+This process also allows your practitioner to assess your risk for certain diseases or conditions.
+It can help prevent the onset of health problems.
+For example, if you have a family history of diabetes, your doctor will know to monitor you closely for prediabetes.
+Similarly, your practitioner may order tests or screenings if you are at higher risk for certain chronic complications.

 • name, address, date of birth, referring practitioner